Berlin Tourist Cards

 8 min read

-When sightseeing in Berlin, the ideal is to have all the time and all the money in the world to enjoy what the city has to offer, but, as this is not always the case, there is a resource to save time and money: the Berlin Pass.
+When sightseeing in Berlin, it would be ideal to have all the time and money in the world to enjoy everything the city has to offer, but since that's not always the case, there is a way to save time and money: the Berlin Pass.

 Bode Museum| ©Reiseuhu